swiftlang/swift-evolution/proposals/0516-iterable.md

 to generate strings that are being streamed into an `Array<String>`:
 - with `Sequence`, the strings are produced by the `UnfoldSequence`, returned by `next()`, and consumed into the `Array` with no logical copies
-- with `BorrowingSequence`, the strings are produced, stored in the `currentValue` variable, **copied** out of the `Span` of that variable into the `Array`, and then the value in `currentValue` is destroyed.
+- with `Iterable`, the strings are produced, stored in the `currentValue` variable, **copied** out of the `Span` of that variable into the `Array`, and then the value in `currentValue` is destroyed.